cesc-vmo1802/go-challenege/README.md

 ## How we review ?

-Your application will be reviewed by at one of our team member.
+Your application will be reviewed by one of our team member.
 We do take into consideration your experience level.

 **We value quality over feature-completeness**.
 The goal of this code sample is to help us identify what you consider **production-ready** code.
 You should consider this code ready for final review with your colleague, i.e. this would be the last step before deploying to production.